-To be eligible for a skills assessment, you must be able to answer YES to the following questions:
+To be eligible for a skills assessment for migration purposes, you must be able to answer YES to the following questions:

 - Is your qualification on the list of qualifications generally recognised by AVBC?